Trigger warning: eating difficulties, anxiety.

 Underlying health issues also complicated my relationship with food.
 As a child and teenager, I visited doctors and specialists who failed to identify coeliac disease as the cause of my symptoms.
 At university, I became frustrated that feeling unwell was interfering with my life.
 I tried eliminating different foods (gluten, dairy, meat, refined sugar) to see if I felt better.
 I gained energy, my brain fog cleared, migraines became less frequent and I no longer had stabbing pains in my stomach on a daily basis.
 To some extent, this enabled me to be in better health and enjoy learning, making friends, living independently, volunteering and figuring out what I wanted to do after graduation.

 However, I gradually ate less and less.
-I was caught up in perfectionist expectations and, even at a size 8 in my second year, I felt too big.
 Although there were periods when I made resolutions to stop my rigid behaviours, these efforts fell through when I felt coeliac symptoms flare up, worried that I had put on weight or grew anxious about the future.
 I took up yoga and running to help my anxiety and, although the endorphins made a difference, I was soon burning off far more energy than I was taking in.
 During my final year of university, I was intensely focused on doing everything well and not paying enough attention to actually being well.
-When I returned home in June 2015, I weighed less than 7 stone.
+When I returned home that summer, I was significantly underweight.

-It’s been a year since I began to recover from anorexia and went through the diagnostic process for coeliac disease (you can read more about my experience of this on the Student Minds blog).
+It’s been a year since I began to recover from my eating difficulties and went through the diagnostic process for coeliac disease.
 I’m proud of the progress I’ve made and I’m happy to have had some great personal and professional experiences in this time.
 Now, I don’t let my body dictate my sense of self-worth and I have other ways to manage uncertainty and stress.
 I exercise when I feel like it, but I don’t force myself to if I’m tired.
 I’m still figuring out what foods, and how much of them, make me feel my best – remember, food is energy.
 Finding balance is a work in progress, but I’m getting there.

-I also make a concerted effort to avoid triggering media and conversations (taking what Maddy Moon calls the ‘low information’ approach), because I don’t want to be influenced back into old habits.
+I also make a concerted effort to avoid unhelpful media and conversations, because I don’t want to be influenced back into old habits.
 We shouldn’t feel ashamed of being hungry or proud of resisting food.
 Nor should we demonise particular foods or people who eat them.
-As Ruby Tandoh says in this article for Vice: ‘when wellness balloons beyond the individual, swelling from personal lifestyle choice to sweetheart of the diet industry bolstered by supermarkets who see kale, coconut oil and chia seeds as a great profit opportunity, that’s a problem for all of us.
-When the pursuit of health becomes obsessive and fearful, that’s not health’.
-Although I cannot eat gluten and avoid other foods to ease my coeliac symptoms, I wholly agree with Ruby’s argument.
+As Ruby Tandoh says in this article for Vice: ‘when the pursuit of health becomes obsessive and fearful, that’s not health’.
+Although I cannot eat gluten and avoid other foods to ease my coeliac symptoms, I agree with Ruby’s argument.